 - 1. Demonstrates effective oral communication skills - 2.
 Demonstrates effective written communication skills - 3.
 Demonstrates professionalism - 4.
 Demonstrates a positive and enthusiastic attitude - 5.
 Demonstrates preparedness in teaching and learning - 6.
 Exhibits an appreciation of and value for cultural and academic diversity - 7.
 Collaborates effectively with stakeholders - 8.
-Demonstrates self-regulated learner behaviors/ takes initiative - Exhibits the social and emotional intelligence to promote personal and educational goals/stability course with a grade of C to be applied to a Master's degree.
+Demonstrates self-regulated learner behaviors/ takes initiative - 9.
+Exhibits the social and emotional intelligence to promote personal and educational goals/stability degree.
 Each semester, the Office of Academic Records will report to the chairperson of the School of Education a list of students who have earned a grade of C or below and/or an overall GPA of less than 3.0.
 Students with one grade of C will remain in good academic standing.